 2. Natural Wonders of Northern Peru

 The southern half of Peru is home to numerous natural wonders: Lake Titicaca, Cotahuasi Canyon, and Manú National Park to name but a few.
-But the north is just as blessed, if not more so.
+But the north is just as blessed.

 Travel 170 miles north of Lima and you’ll reach Huaraz, Peru’s mountain climbing capital and gateway to Huascarán National Park.
 The park covers much of the Cordillera Blanca mountain range, including Mount Huascarán, the highest peak in Peru and the fourth highest in the Western Hemisphere.
 Trekking in the park takes you through fantastical landscapes of mountain lakes and tropical glaciers, snow-capped peaks and plunging ravines.